 An IRA — also known as an individual retirement arrangement — is a kind of savings account that offers tax benefits as an incentive to help you save for retirement.
 The money you contribute may be partially or entirely tax deductible, depending on your situation, and you don’t pay tax on the interest earned while the money is in your account.
 You only pay tax when you withdraw money from your IRA, assuming it’s a traditional IRA (more on that in a moment).

-There are four major types of IRAs into which you can deposit pretax or after-tax dollars.
+There are four major types of IRAs that you can deposit pretax or after-tax dollars into.

-Simple IRA: A Savings Incentive Match Plan for Employees is a type of traditional IRA that allows both employees and employers to contribute to employer-sponsored IRAs set up for employees.
+- Simple IRA — A savings incentive match plan for employees allows both employees and employers to contribute to employer-sponsored IRAs set up for employees.
 Small businesses with fewer than 100 employees typically use this IRA.

-For the purposes of this article, let’s focus on traditional IRAs, how they work and the deadline for making contributions that will count toward your 2018 taxes.
+For the purposes of this article, let’s focus on traditional IRAs, how they work and the extended deadline for making contributions that will count toward your 2020 taxes.

 Who can open a traditional IRA?

-You can open a traditional IRA if you or your spouse (if you file a joint return) received taxable compensation during the year, such as wages or income from work, and if you are younger than 70½ by the end of 2018.
+You can open a traditional IRA if you or your spouse (if you file a joint return) received taxable income during the year, such as wages or income from work, and if you are younger than 70½ by the end of the tax year.

 You can open an IRA at a bank, brokerage firm, insurance company or other financial institution.
 Many companies also allow employees who enroll in a retirement plan to designate how much they’ll contribute to a traditional IRA via a payroll deduction.